How Will It All End?

 Erasmus :Yes but I can see how it were started early in infected patients according to a scaled risk protocol it could indeed make a difference.

 Dr Xxxxx : Exactly what research has shown.
 There is evidence that it has produced a 50% mortality drop if used as early treatment in clinically significantly infected patients.
-It has made no difference to mortality of started late, and too many people have looked at this statistic and dismissed the drug.
-I think, reducing mortality is the name of the game, especially where ventilator use is curtailed.
+It has made no difference to mortality if started late, and too many people have looked at this statistic and dismissed the drug.
+I think, reducing mortality and morbidity is the name of the game, especially where ventilator use can be curtailed.

 Erasmus : I think there are a few other problems with the concept of antiviral medications in the CoVid Scenario.
 I remember seeing a press release saying this drug had been discovered in the last few weeks.
 Doesn’t it take a lot of time for new drugs to come to market?